hean01/castio/PLUGINS.md

 | plugin.search(function)         | Registers a function with search      |

-The prototype for register function is `function(offset, limit) {}`.
+The prototype for register function is `function(offset, limit, [arg]) {}`.
 The _offset_ and _limit_ are used for pagination and _offset_ specifies a offset to request items from and were limit is how many items the plugin needs to request.

+The path specified in register call supports simple case of wildcard.
+A wildcard can _ONLY_ exists at the end of a path.
+As an example of usage, suppose you register a handler for path `"/genres/*"`, this handler will be used for both `/genres/80s` and `genres/Trance`.
+The arg argument to handler function will be string `80s` or `Trance` for the example described.

 The prototype for search function is `function(keywords, limit) {}`.
 The _keywords_ argument is a list of keywords to search on and